pmean/build-website/text/04/temporality.md

 of how the world truly works is incomplete.
 For example, there is a classic result in physics where particles separated by vast distances of space can influence one another.
-There is no good explanation for how this occurs, therefore we shouldn\'t be too upset if there is no good explanation for how retrospective prayer would work.
+There is no good explanation for how this occurs, therefore we shouldn't be too upset if there is no good explanation for how retrospective prayer would work.

 They then cite obscure theoretical models in physics (bosonic string